Why Can't A Mom Enjoy Elf On The Shelf At Christmas?

-**Warning-- "a cranky, I've had it rant" follows** Hang with me, OK? :)
+Warning.
+A "cranky, I've had it rant" follows.
+Hang with me, okay?

-Well here we are, not a day into the month of December and already I've seen more bitterness about what some moms do over others in terms of the Christmas season.
+Well here we are, barely into the month of December and already I've seen more bitterness about what some moms do over others in terms of the Christmas season.
 I've already read an ugly handful of articles that mock moms just like me, with dozens of people patting them on the back.

 Somewhere along the way, going above and beyond, no matter the reason, became showing off.

 Take my favorite example, the Elf on the Shelf.

 It seems that not only do you love it or hate it, but that you LOVE it, or you judge a mother who does it as a time waster, an over-the-top show off who has nothing better to do with her time.
 Yep, anyone who knows me knows that sounds JUST like me (sarcasm).

 Well you know what?
 My principle job in life is to create memories for my kids.
 Happy ones.
 My own childhood was full of darkness, and I work hard to make sure there are as few dark corners in my children's lives as possible.

 Critics of the Elf tradition will tell you that it's:

 --a waste of time.
 (It makes a lot of fun memories for my ENTIRE family, the opposite of a waste of time for me.
 Doug and I would probably still do it if it was just us.)